buckaroo-labs/Hydrogen/README.md

 ## Library of basic building blocks for an xAMP app.

-Clone or copy the files into a "Hydrogen" folder in the web root.
+Clone or copy the files into a "Hydrogen" folder in the application root.

+Reusable code for page layout, building and executing SQL statements, creating data-driven HTML tables, authentication, and so on.

 ### PHP File Prefixes
 * cls = class definitions
 * elem = page elements (header, footer, menu bar)
 * lib = function library
-* pg = web page
+* pg = page template
 * (settings = settings)